iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

   `TransactionBuilder`s, i.e. transactions that are not yet fully constructed and will be finalized during the construction process of the entire `Bundle`.

-In this proposal we keep the representation of the various types relatively simple and flat.
-We assume that the user is responsible for pushing the appropriate number of transaction drafts into a bundle builder and don't encode this on the type level.
-During the construction phase we check that all transactions are consistent and adhere to IOTA convention, but we don't, for example:
+This proposal keeps the representation of the various types flat.
+It is assumed that the user is responsible for pushing the appropriate number of transaction drafts into a bundle builder.
+During the construction phase, all transactions are checked for consistency and for adherence to IOTA conventions.
+This proposal does not however:

-+ attempt to represent different the different types of transactions on the type level;
++ attempt to represent different the different types of transactions at the type level;
 + allow the bundle builders to push extra transactions into their collection automatically to encode a signature of a certain size.

-The present proposal is meant as a building block for client facing code to provide higher level types that provide more convenient and implicit ways of constructing transactions and bundles.
+The proposed types are meant as building blocks for higher level abstractions in client facing code to provide more convenient and implicit ways of constructing transactions and bundles.

 A transaction is 8019 trits large in total, out of which 6551 trits are available to store a payload.
 The payload is defined to either hold a signature fragment or a message fragment.
 Since it has a limited size, a user often needs more